Professor, Director of the Theatre Studies Program

 What I Do at SSU

 Scott is a proud and active member of Literary Managers and Dramaturgs of the Americas (LMDA); co-editor of LMDA’s Employment Guidelines and Sample Contracts; and for many years was co-VP for the NorCal/SoCal region.
-He was the recipient of LMDA’s Elliott Hayes Award for dramaturgy in 2004.
+He was the recipient of LMDA’s Elliott Hayes Award for Outstanding Achievement in Dramaturgy.
 He holds an MFA in Dramaturgy from UCSD.